LeeOswald/ImmutableString/README.md

 Yet another immutable C++ string implementation.
 ================================================

-* basic_immutable_string object can hold a reference to a string literal, no memory allocations involved in this case.
+* ims::basic_immutable_string object can hold a reference to a string literal, no memory allocations involved in this case.
 ```
-immutable_string str("I hold only a pointer and size", immutable_string::FromStringLiteral);
+ims::immutable_string str("I hold only a pointer and size", immutable_string::FromStringLiteral);
 ```

 * reference-counted data
 ```
-immutable_string str1("I share a reference to actual data");
+ims::immutable_string str1("I share a reference to actual data");
-immutable_string str2(str1); // share the same data
+ims::immutable_string str2(str1); // share the same data
 ```

 * *almost* zero-cost copying.
 Copying a basic_immutable_string instance costs as much as one atomic increment and two pointer-size member copyings.